 Local Events and Activities

-These activities not only foster community engagement but also allow you to interact with local artists and performers, enriching your understanding of Gisborne's cultural identity.
+These activities promote community engagement and offer interactions with local talent, deepening your understanding of Gisborne’s identity.

-Whether you're enjoying a leisurely stroll or taking part in a workshop, Anzac Park offers a welcoming space for everyone to celebrate and connect.
+Whether enjoying a walk or joining a workshop, Anzac Park provides a welcoming space for all to celebrate and connect.

 Visitor Tips and Recommendations

-For a leisurely experience, stroll through the park's scenic paths or join locals training for Waka Ama.
-You can also check local listings for community events that might be happening during your visit.
+For a relaxed visit, explore the scenic paths or observe local activities like Waka Ama.
+Check local listings for any community events during your stay.

 Frequently Asked Questions